Microsoft Previews Azure Firewall Basic Edition for SMBs

 - The ability to analyze traffic flows via a "single-rule analysis" capability.

-The billing for Policy Analysis during its preview stage follows Microsoft's "policy as described on the Azure Firewall Manager pricing page," the announcement tersely indicated.
+The billing for Policy Analytics during its preview stage follows Microsoft's "policy as described on the Azure Firewall Manager pricing page," the announcement tersely indicated.

 Kurt Mackie is senior news producer for 1105 Media's Converge360 group.